plainC/c_allocators/README.md

-# Single header thread safe frame allocator for C
+# Single header thread-safe frame allocator for C

 Frame allocator allows efficient memory management without the need to individually deallocate memory.
 In many use cases, the